Updated JUNE 2, 2020

 For those who love to try out growing herbs indoors but does not like the hassle of choosing and buying all the materials separately, this is what you need

 This kit is absolutely convenient.
-It includes everything you need
+It includes

 - Instruction manual